May 8, 2014

 Pet Friendly North Shore Travel Starts at Grand Superior Lodge

 Meet Omar Little: Standing 12” tall and weighing in at just under 30lbs this feisty pup is built for exploring (and exhausting his masters).
-He, like his masters, has grown to love adventuring in the outdoors during the day, but he also expects nothing less than the casual luxury and convenience of quality resort living at night.
-In our quest to find the perfect pairings of adventurous days with luxurious nights we’re putting together a series of brief guides to North Shore hikes and pet friendly lodging.
+He, like his masters, has grown to love adventuring in the outdoors during the day, but he also expects nothing less than the casual the convenience and quality of resort living at night.
+In our quest to find the perfect pairings of adventurous days with comfortable nights we’re putting together a series of brief guides to North Shore hikes and pet friendly lodging.

 Omar’s Guide to Wolf Rock